Last Updated on October 27, 2022 by Maryam Siddiqui

 As well as the nationality obtained by children of Portuguese citizens, grandchildren will also have their nationality registered as attributed (and not acquired) – original way.
 Therefore it will produce effects from the date of birth.

 It is worth mentioning that before the Decree-Law no. 71/2017 there was no obligation to prove ties with the Portuguese community to obtain the nationality as a grandchild.
-However, if nationality was recognized, it would have an acquired (derived) nature, and would only take effect as of the date registered at the Central Registry Office.
+However, if nationality is recognized, it would have an acquired (derived) nature, and would only take effect as of the date registered at the Central Registry Office.

 With the changes resulting from the decree, the nationality granted became original.